What the best interior paint does

 Water-based latex paint is best for most situations.
 Water-based paint wears better over time, is easier to clean up and has fewer odors than oil-based interior paint.

 Decide on a finish.
 There are several types of interior paint finishes.
-Gloss and semi-gloss paints are great for areas that require frequent cleaning, such as kitchen cabinets and walls.
+Gloss and semi-gloss paints are great for areas that require frequent cleaning, such as kitchen cabinets and walls, but choose an interior paint durable enough to withstand scrubbing.
 Satin paint has low shine and also is easy to clean.
 Eggshell, with its barely discernable gloss, is a good choice for bedrooms, living rooms and family rooms.
 Flat and matte finishes have almost no reflective quality, making them good choices for walls and ceilings with irregularities.

 How to buy enough paint.
 Multiply the length of the walls all around the room by their height to get square footage.
 Add the square footage of the ceiling (if you're painting the ceiling).
 Subtract out the square footage of the ceiling (if you're painting the ceiling).
 Subtract out the square footage of the doors and windows, then add 25 percent to that figure.
 Manufacturers provide information about the coverage you can expect under normal circumstances on the paint can, but a gallon of top-quality paint should cover 350 to 450 square feet.
 Be sure to buy enough paint, because you'll want extra for touch-ups later.
 Remember that lighter colors over darker ones will usually require more coats than the other way around.

 Value expectations: The dollars and cents of it